-The good news is that testis have testosterone to spare—the cells that produce sperm in the testis can contain up to 100 times more testosterone than the rest of the body.
-The bad news is that seriously reducing testosterone comes with a battery of unpleasant side effects, from loss of muscle mass to loss of sexual desire.
+Luckily, testes have testosterone to spare — the cells that produce sperm in the testis can contain up to 100 times more testosterone than the rest of the body.
+However, seriously reducing testosterone comes with a battery of unpleasant side effects, from loss of muscle mass to loss of sexual desire.
 The solution?
 “We add back testosterone, enough to restore libido and muscle mass, but not enough in the testis to make spermatogenesis,” Blithe says.

 Early attempts at balancing testosterone and progestin failed, mainly because there is no easy way to deliver an oral dose of testosterone that can counter the progestin.
 Testosterone leaves the blood far too quickly, requiring multiple doses per day, and attempts to create a longer-acting androgen were so potent that they caused liver toxicity in animal studies.
 Progestin topical gels, administered to patients’ shoulders alongside testosterone gels have shown some promise, and a trial of 420 couples in America, Europe, and Africa is currently underway.
 “This potentially inhibits sperm development, without the hormonal suckerpunch,” Jackson says.